Bright and photostable single-photon emitter in silicon carbide: Conclusion

 \section{Conclusion}

-We described an exceptionally bright, visible-spectrum single photon emitter in silicon carbide.
-The emitters exhibit count rates up to 2$\times$10$^6~$cps at saturation at room-temperature --- making them the brightest source of single photons from unpatterned bulk material.
-The emitters are abundant in a non-irradiated, annealed high purity 4H-SiC sample.
-Furthermore, their full polarization, narrow linewidth, and stability under constant laser excitation are promising attributes for applications in integrated nanophotonic technologies.
+We described an exceptionally bright visible-spectrum SPE in silicon carbide.
+The emitters exhibit count rates up to 2$\times$10$^6~$cps at saturation at room temperature---making them one of the brightest sources of single photons from unpatterned bulk material.
+The emitters are abundant in a nonirradiated, annealed high-purity 4H-SiC sample.
+Furthermore, their linear polarization, narrow linewidth, and stability under constant laser excitation are promising attributes for applications in integrated nanophotonic technologies.